DecisionsDev/odm-docker-kubernetes/contrib/vault/README.md

 In the rapidly evolving world of Kubernetes (K8s), securing sensitive information remains a paramount concern.
 Traditional methods, like using K8s secrets, often fall short in providing the necessary security measures.

-This article delves into a more robust solution: integrating IBM's Operation Decision Manager (ODM) with Vault utilizing the [Secrets Store CSI Driver](https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-secret-store-driver).
+This article delves into a more robust solution: integrating IBM's Operation Decision Manager (ODM) with external secret stores supported by the [Secrets Store CSI Driver]([https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-secret-store-driver](https://kubernetes-csi.github.io/docs/introduction.html)).

 Why this integration?
 K8s secrets, while convenient, are sometimes deemed insufficient for high-security environments.